Recording ACH, EFT and Wire Deposits in myUFL

-- Treasury Management will notify departments when an ACH/EFT or wire is received, by e-mailing the department a copy of the bank electronic advice
+- Banking & Merchant Services will notify departments when an ACH/EFT or wire is received, by e-mailing the department a copy of the bank electronic advice

 - The department should record a deposit as soon as possible after receipt, but not later than the following business day

 - Follow the steps in the UF HR Toolkit – Deposits to enter the deposit into myUFL, using the following dates:

 - The deposit’s accounting date must be identical with the date of the EFT Advice Report

 - If the accounting period is closed, contact Banking & Merchant Services at 392-9057

 - Banking & Merchant Services will process your deposit daily

 - It is not necessary to send the Deposit Transmittal to Banking & Merchant Services.
 However, you should keep a copy of the Deposit Transmittal and the bank electronic advice on file